 This time of year stirs up memories of my first year at the University of Illinois (Champaign-Urbana campus).
 I’d arrived there with anorexia well entrenched, after losing 45 pounds in about 6 weeks while working at a church summer camp as a nature counselor.
 I didn’t want to get to college ‘fat’.
-And I didn’t (though I thought I was grotesquely huge), but I was already a slave to the eating disorder (ED) voice in my head that made eating absolute hell.
+And I didn’t (though I thought I was grotesquely huge, even though a dorm neighbor would cringe when she saw me in my leotard when I went to the university skating rink; my ribs were visible under it), but I was already a slave to the eating disorder (ED) voice in my head that made eating absolute hell.
 People who haven’t crossed the line to an actual eating disorder don’t get it.
 I don’t expect them to- and I’m thankful they don’t know what it’s like to have a war in their heads over the number of curds of cottage cheese that are ‘acceptable’.
-Yeah- it gets pretty weird.
+Yeah- it gets pretty weird when curds of cottage cheese are a measuring standard.

 By the beginning of the Spring semester, and returning from Christmas break, I was a mess.
 Being home for the holidays had been very difficult- I’d done what I could to avoid being around family by working at the University during a missions conference (‘Urbana ’81’).
-Ironically, I worked in the food service area.
+Ironically, I worked in the food service area, as a ‘foreman’ over local high school kids (who were about my age- I graduated high school a semester early, at barely 16 years old).
 But I had to be at home at some point (and in Florida with my parents for Christmas itself- that was a battle I lost).
 Trying to hide an active eating disorder and starving/purging isn’t easy- and caused even more havoc in my mind.
 I didn’t return to school at all well.
 I’ve never been clinically depressed unless I’ve been starving/malnourished.
 And I was a mess when I got back to my dorm.

 I’d been seeing a therapist since I had arrived on campus the fall of 1981, as my resident director, resident assistant, and dorm-mates had found me wearing 6 pairs of socks and a winter coat in late August in central Illinois… humidity with the heat was probably stifling- but I was freezing.
 The RD could actually feel the cold coming through the socks.
-SO she called 911 and I was hauled off.
+SO she called 911 and I was hauled off and kept overnight for observation.
+I don’t remember if I was carried that time or not- being taken away by ambulance became a not so rare thing, and the elevator only went to the 11th floor- I lived on the 12th, so a first responder would carry me down that flight of stairs to a stretcher.
 I was diagnosed with anorexia nervosa the next morning, and ‘ordered’ to start therapy or leave school.
 I had no clue what to think about therapy, but I knew that going home wasn’t an option.
 It would mean I’d failed.
 SO I went to therapy.
+I certainly couldn’t go home.
+Not “defective”.

 The emotional pain had hit the tipping point.
-For some reason (like wanting to live maybe?), I spilled my guts to my therapist, who promptly had me escorted to the university health system (via the University Fire Department….. subtle), where I stayed until arrangements could be made to have me shipped to Forest Hospital in Des Plaines, IL.
-It was a nut house.
+For some reason (like wanting to live maybe?), I spilled my guts to my therapist, who promptly had me escorted to the university health system (via the University Fire Department….. subtle), where I stayed until arrangements could be made to have me shipped to Forest Hospital in Des Plaines, IL (now closed).
+So, I stayed at the university health center, with my clothes and shoes locked up.
+Various dorm mates stopped by to say goodbye.
 Back then, there were no eating disorder ‘treatment centers’… if you had a nutty problem, you went to the nut house.
-That in and of itself was terrifying, but I was even more afraid of facing my parents- and being a disappointment- so a longtime adult friend and her daughter (former babysitter) came to get me…once the blizzard passed, some 3-4 days later.
+That in and of itself was terrifying, but I was even more afraid of facing my parents- and being a disappointment- so a longtime adult friend and her daughter (former babysitter) came to get me…some 3-4 days later.
+I hadn’t anticipated my folks being at the hospital to sign the insurance papers, or I would have needed sedation.
 The therapist and health center folks had wanted me out of there much sooner, but the weather was a big problem.
-So, I waited at the health center ‘hospital’ as dorm friends came and went, both trying to cheer me up and also to say goodbye.
+So, I waited at the health center ‘hospital’ as dorm friends came and went, trying to encourage and cheer me up.
+I was terrified, exhausted, and didn’t have a lot of fight left.
+And, I was devastated by not staying at school.

 Suicide attempt averted.
 That time.
 The next fall, I returned to the university, and the pressure build-up was almost instantaneous.
 More on that later….